dyuri/typconv/README.md

 ## Features

-- **Binary TYP → Text**: Convert binary TYP files to mkgmap-compatible text format
+- ✅ **Binary TYP → Text**: Convert binary TYP files to mkgmap-compatible text format
-- **Text → Binary TYP**: Create binary TYP files from text definitions
+- ✅ **Text → Binary TYP**: Create binary TYP files from text definitions
-- **Extract from .img**: Extract TYP files from Garmin .img map containers
+- ✅ **Round-trip Conversion**: Full bidirectional conversion with data preservation
-- **No Wine required**: Pure Go implementation, works natively on Linux
+- ✅ **Character Encoding**: Automatic CodePage detection and support for all Windows codepages
-- **Fast and reliable**: Optimized binary parsing with comprehensive error handling
+- ✅ **No Wine required**: Pure Go implementation, works natively on Linux
-- **Library support**: Can be used as a Go library in other projects
+- ✅ **Library support**: Can be used as a Go library in other projects

 ## Why typconv?